Kosovo sends back Serbian ballots ahead of referendum | DW | 15.01.2022

 They instead propose that the ethnic Serbs send in their ballots via mail or go to the liaison office in the capital, Pristina.

-Serbia does not recognize Kosovo's independence, which it declared in 2008, after a violent conflict that left some 13,000 dead and only ended when NATO bombed Serbia.
+Serbia does not recognize Kosovo's independence, which it declared in 2008, after a violent conflict that left some 13,000 dead and only ended when NATO bombed Serbia in 1999.

 The EU has previously told both Belgrade and Pristina that they need to resolve their differences in order for their bids to join the bloc to move forward but there has been little progress.